The types of equipment we hold are:

 Normally we would lend following an assessment of the person’s needs by the Scottish Centre for Technology for the Communication Impaired (SCTCI), or a similar organisation, or a suitably qualified and experienced Speech and Language Therapist (SLT).

-The range of equipment which is available on the market is much greater than the range we hold, so we are very much a stop-gap to keep the person communicating until their prescribed equipment is provided by the NHS.
+The range of equipment on the market is much greater than the range we hold, so we are very much a stopgap to keep the individual communicating until their prescribed equipment is provided by the NHS.

 Usually we would set-up the equipment and software to meet the person’s needs and then have the device couriered to you so that you can deliver it to the patient.
-Most of our equipment is “plug and play” and for something more complicated we would arrange to talk you through the process of assembling the equipment by telephone.
+Most of our equipment is “plug and play” and for something more complicated, we would arrange to talk you through the process of assembling the equipment by telephone.